tenzir/tenzir/README.md

 #### FreeBSD

-VAST development primarily takes place on FreeBSD because it ships with a C++14 compiler.
-One can install as the dependencies as follows:
+FreeBSD ships with a C++14 compiler.
+One can install as the dependencies as
+follows:

-    pkg install cmake boost-libs google-perftools
+    pkg install cmake google-perftools

-FreeBSD provides a CAF port, but VAST currently requires the develop branch, requiring manual installation.
+Even though FreeBSD provides a CAF port, VAST depends the develop branch and therefore requires a manual CAF installation.

 #### Linux